 I couldn’t imagine how she could possibly be fine in such a short time.
 I picked her up that day.
 She was happy to see me.
 I wished with all my might she didn’t have to go to care.
 No one knew her like I did.
 No one could care for her like I could.
 I couldn’t trust.
 I couldn’t let go of the horror I had felt when I realised she had been mistreated previously.

 I questioned you suspiciously, often.
 I was critical.
 I complained to my husband about the way you handled different situations that arose with the children in your care, even though they were well-intended.
-I wondered if I would ever feel confident sending Penny to you or anywhere for that matter.
+I wondered if I would ever feel confident sending my baby girl to you or anywhere for that matter.

 I now know my worries were unnecessary and I could.